CiscoDevNet/OpenDaylight-Openflow-App/README.md

-From the bottom-up we have a network of openflow switches employing a "Match/Action" forwarding paradigm to execute flow switching operations through the network.
-Openflow switches support an openflow agent and use the running MPLS for label switching packets across the network, and either OSPF or ISIS to maintain and distribute the topology (link-state) database amongst all routers in the network.
+From the bottom-up we have a network of OpenFlow switches employing a "Match/Action" forwarding paradigm to execute flow switching operations through the network.
+OpenFlow switches support an OpenFlow agent and use MPLS for label switching packets across the network, and either OSPF or ISIS to maintain and distribute the topology (link-state) database amongst all routers in the network.
 One of the routers is a BGP-LS and it transports a copy of the topology database to the ODL controller.
-The routers will also run a PCEP (stands for path computation element protocol) used by the ODL controller to instruct a source router to setup an MPLS traffic engineered path to a destination router.
-This is very network- and protocol-specific details, which frankly the end-user may not know or care about.
+The routers will also run PCEP (stands for path computation element protocol) used by the ODL controller to instruct a source router to setup an MPLS traffic engineered path to a destination router.
+This are very network- and protocol-specific details, which frankly the end-user may not know or care about.
 This is where OpenDaylight and applications come into play.

 Inside of ODL there are YANG models of the network topology and how to program flows across the network.
 The model-driven service adaptation layer (MD-SAL) takes these models and automatically generates a set of REST APIs (referred to as RESTCONF) that applications can call.
-OFM is the application that calls the RESTCONF APIs to retrieve OF switch inventory as well program flows and gather stats.
+OFM is the application that calls the RESTCONF APIs to retrieve OF switch inventory as well as to program flows and gather stats.
 The other key component here is the UI based on HTML5/CSS/Javascript utilizing various open source frameworks including AngularJS and NeXt.
 OFM is acccessible through a web browser such a Chrome.

 Figure 2 shows the initial display once the OF inventory is collected and rendered.
 To support topological context for all functions, each panel described below will include this topology/inventory display.